Louisiana's Unique Museums and Exhibitions

 Kentwood Museum

-Kentwood is Britney Spears' hometown, so it only makes sense for a museum exhibit to be displayed in her honor.
-The Kentwood Museum has its own Britney Spears exhibit, featuring a stage replica of her HBO concert special - complete with 600 colored lights and thousands of parts.
+Kentwood is Britney Spears' hometown, so it’s only fitting for the local museum to pay tribute to her signature glitz and glam.
+The Kentwood Museum has its own Britney Spears exhibit, featuring a stage replica of her HBO concert special, made with 600 vibrant lights and thousands of intricate parts.
 Also on display is a replica of Britney's childhood bedroom set along with a variety of memorabilia and awards.

 The Southern Food and Beverage Museum